eddwebster/football_analytics/README.md

      +    [How to Build An Expected Goals Model 1: Data and Model](https://www.youtube.com/watch?v=bpjLyFyLlXs);
      +    [How to Build An Expected Goals Model 2: Statistical fitting](https://www.youtube.com/watch?v=wHOgINJ5g54); and
      +    [The Ultimate Guide to Expected Goals](https://www.youtube.com/watch?v=310_eW0hUqQ).
 *    ["Is Our Model Learning What We Think It Is?"
-Estimating the xG Impact of Actions in Football](https://www.youtube.com/watch?v=i7Ra4Qv4_m4) by [Tom Decroos](https://twitter.com/TomDecroos) from the 2019 StatsBomb Innovation in Football Conference;
+Estimating the xG Impact of Actions in Football](https://www.youtube.com/watch?v=i7Ra4Qv4_m4) by [Tom Decroos](https://twitter.com/TomDecroos) from the 2019 [StatsBomb](https://statsbomb.com/)Innovation in Football Conference;
 *   [Statsbomb Data Launch - Beyond Naive xG](https://www.youtube.com/watch?v=_AYY9XlWEB0) by [Ted Knutson](https://twitter.com/mixedknuts).

 <h5 id="xg-modeling-tutorials"> Tutorials</h5>